nicoleontech/task-management-api/README.md

 - Java >= 17 https://adoptium.net/temurin/releases/
 - maven >= 3.9.0 https://maven.apache.org/download.cgi

-You need to change the first line of the start-up-docker.bat and add as root folder the cloned task-management-api location.
-Then you can run the set-up script:  `start-up\docker\start-up-docker.bat`.
+You need to change the first line of the `start-up-docker.bat` and add as root folder the cloned task-management-api location.
+You also need to change in line 21 of the `docker-compose.yaml` file the path Then you can run the set-up script:  `start-up\docker\start-up-docker.bat`.